CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-ruxit-blueprint.md

 * Sales Email - [sales@Ruxit.com](mailto:sales@Ruxit.com)

 ### Description
-Ruxit has integrated their technology with the CenturyLink Cloud platform.
+Ruxit has integrated their technology with the Lumen Cloud platform.
 The purpose of this KB article is to help the reader take advantage of this integration to achieve rapid time-to-value for this full-stack monitoring solution.

-Technology from Ruxit helps CenturyLink Cloud customers address the business challenge of performance issues & outages, business continuity and scaling, by implementing a SaaS based full-stack monitoring solution - now available as part of the CenturyLink Cloud Blueprint Engine.
+Technology from Ruxit helps Lumen Cloud customers address the business challenge of performance issues & outages, business continuity and scaling, by implementing a SaaS based full-stack monitoring solution - now available as part of the Lumen Cloud Blueprint Engine.

 ### Solution Overview
 Ruxit provides the following: